-coefficients The estimated coefficients of the factor(s) of interest. sigma2 Estimates of the features' variances. t t statistics for the factor(s) of interest. p P-values for the factor(s) of interest. multiplier The constant by which sigma2 must be multiplied in order to get an estimate of the variance of coefficients df The number of residual degrees of freedom.
-W The estimated unwanted factors. alpha The estimated coefficients of W. byx The coefficients in a regression of Y on X (after both Y and X have been "adjusted" for Z).
+coefficients The estimated coefficients of the factor(s) of interest.

+sigma2 Estimates of the features' variances.

+t t statistics for the factor(s) of interest.

+р P-values for the factor(s) of interest.

+multiplier The constant by which sigma2 must be multiplied in order to get an estimate of the variance of coefficients

+df The number of residual degrees of freedom.

+W The estimated unwanted factors.

+alpha The estimated coefficients of W.

+byx The coefficients in a regression of Y on X (after both Y and X have been "adjusted" for Z).
 Useful for projection plots.

+bwx The coefficients in a regression of W on X (after X has been "adjusted" for Z).
+Useful for projection plots.

+Χ X. Included for reference.

+k k.
+Included for reference.

+ctl ctl.
+Included for reference.

+Z Z. Included for reference.

+fullW0 Can be used to speed up future calls of RUVfit.